 “Each moment is a chance for us to make peace with the world. ” -Tich Nhat Hahn

 It may be said that we often co-construct meaning in our world.
 In these changing and conflicting times we can lean into the fluidity of mutually respectful dialogues.
 As we navigate worlds of difference, there are some resources we might call upon to engage in new ways: creating conversational spaces, coordinating multiplicities, finding appreciative and cooperative paths.
 How can we develop new ways to listen?
 Can we suspend the need for agreement?
 In this gently facilitated brown bag workshop, we will consider some of these possibilities.

 “If we say, oh, the practice of compassion is something holy, nobody will listen.
 If we say, warm-heartedness really reduces your blood pressure, your anxiety, your stress and improves your health, then people pay attention.”
 Dalai Lama

 Respected academic researchers like Stanford neurosurgeon James Doty note that: “rigorous empirical data supports the view of all major world religions: compassion is good.”
-Can compassion heal?
-Can it help us to bridge differences and build understanding?
-Can we find compassion in conflict?
+Can compassion help us to bridge differences and build understanding?
+And what is meant by the science of compassion?
 In this brown bag workshop, we will explore compassion.

 A lot of different flowers make a bouquet. – Muslim origin

 In-clusion.
 How do we make room in the circle?
 How do we create an environment of intentional inclusion?
-In this gently facilitated brown bag workshop with noted cross cultural expert Rosetta Lee, we will discuss ways to foster intentional inclusion.
+In this gently facilitated brown bag workshop we will discuss ways to foster intentional inclusion.

 “We need to give each other space so that we may both give and receive such beautiful things as ideas, openness, dignity, joy, healing, and inclusion.
 And in giving each other the gift of space, we need also to offer the gifts of grace and beauty to which each of us is entitled.”
 Max DePree